dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 ##  NLP based chatbots

-There are two kinds of chatbots:
+There are two main types of chatbots:

-- **Rule-based chatbots** - based on keywords they find in input to recognize the question.
+- **Rule-based chatbots** - based on keywords that they find in input to recognize the question.
 - **AI-powered chatbots** - this one uses AI and NLP to plan a conversation to be more natural.
 More intelligent chatbots are able to plan a series of questions to narrow the subject and deliver a more suitable response.
 Of course, they are a more interesting topic to talk about.

 The core of the AI-powered chatbot system is natural language processing (NLP).
-Every text entered by the user is parsed to interpret and identifies what the user meant, and determine a set of responses based on this information and previous context.
+Every text entered by the user is parsed to interpret and identify what the user meant.
+Then system determine a set of responses based on this information and previous context.
 Chatbots are the most complex systems from a linguistic point of view because they contain:

 - **Dialog** -  every response of chatbot system is supposed to be in  human-like dialog manner.